COVID-19: the latest information for testing, screening and visitors >>

 The hustle and bustle of the holiday season alone can bring added stress and anxiety.
-Add in the COVID-19 pandemic and related restrictions and a particularly heated election and it’s easy to see how anxiety and stress this holiday season could be at heightened levels.
+Now, with the COVID-19 pandemic and related restrictions, it’s easy to see how anxiety and stress could be at heightened levels.

 “More than 80 percent of the people I see for weekly therapies have two major concerns: COVID-19 and the election results,” says Joann Wright, PhD, a licensed clinical psychologist at Linden Oaks Medical Group.
 “Between the two there’s just a really big spike in anxiety near the holidays.”